edfournier/ie1-basic-stats/README.md

-# Basic Statistics
+# Simple Statistics
+The above line was changed from Basic to Simple Statistics.

-Basic Statistics is a Java-based implementation for computing statistics on a set of numbers.
+Simple Statistics is a Java-based implementation for computing statistics on a set of numbers.
 This implementation is intended to be used in software engineering courses as a subject software system.

-Basic Statistics uses the Apache Ant build system. **Make sure that you have [Ant](https://ant.apache.org) installed.**
+Simple Statistics uses the Apache Ant build system. **Make sure that you have [Ant](https://ant.apache.org) installed.**

 #### How to build Basic Statistics and run its tests from the terminal: